selfint/fn-usage/BLOG.md

 1. JSON-RPC types: A library containing types definitions as specified in the [JSON-RPC 2.0 spec](https://www.jsonrpc.org/specification).

-2. LSP-client: A library for communicating with LSP servers, designed in the [sans-io](https://youtu.be/7cC3_jGwl_U) pattern.
+2. LSP Client: A library for communicating with LSP servers, designed in the [sans-io](https://youtu.be/7cC3_jGwl_U) pattern.

 3. fn-usage: Our linter executable.
 It will receive the full path to the target codebase, and a command to run that starts the appropriate LSP server.
 The output will be a json containing all the functions inside the codebase, and their "usage".